opulencephp/docs/routing.md

 > **Note:** If a route has a variable regular expression specified, it takes precedence over group regular expressions.

 <h2 id="missing-routes">Missing Routes</h2>
 In the case that the router cannot find a route that matches the request, a 404 response will be returned.
-If you'd like to customize your 404 page or any other HTTP error status page, override `showHTTPError()` in your controller and display the appropriate response.
-Register your controller in the case of a missing route using `Router::setMissedRouteControllerName()`:
+Register your controller name and method name in the case of a missing route using `Router::setMissedRouteController()` (the default method is `showHTTPError()`).
+If your controller extends `RDev\Routing\Controller`, you can simply override `showHTTPError()` to display the appropriate missing response.

 Then, just add a route to handle this:
 ```php